mohshibinroshankt/ROS2-PX4-GZ-HARMONIC/README.md

 sudo ldconfig /usr/local/lib/
   ```

+After this px4-autopilot, XRCE-DDS Agent, Ros2 (along with tools, eg. simulation tools like gazebo(gazebo harmonic) will be installed).
+**Note: No need to install gazebo seperately**

 - Build & Run ROS 2 Workspace

 This is a rough structure, refer **https://docs.px4.io/main/en/ros2/user_guide.html** for the actual PX-ROS2 User guide